HL7/davinci-alerts/source/pages/index.md

 - [Downloads]\: This page provides links to downloadable artifacts.

-## Background
+## Scope and Usage

-### *In Scope*

-- There must be an event that drives the generation of the Alert
-- The event can be for one or more patients but the Alert will be generated for each patient separately
-- The Alert will be based on FHIR R4 and where possible US Core Implementation of FHIR R4
+The work of this Implementation Guide is to:

+1. Define a technical framework for sending alert data to the appropriate actors when triggered by an event or request.
+1. Define what data is transacted.
+1. Define a FHIR Bundle that is a common data model exchanged for all alert transactions.

+It is important that the framework allow for only appropriate alerts to be sent at the appropriate time and with just the right amount of information.
+This will serve to reduce alert fatigue.
+It is anticipated that the burden of communicating the alert is also reduced by using FHIR.

+While an alert may generate workflow on the receiver's part, the Alert is not a part of that workflow.
+As such, the sender of an Alert, should not expect any additional response outside of the standard FHIR functionality.

-### *Out Of Scope*
+### Out Of Scope

+The following items are out of scope for this implementation guide:

 - “Endpoint Discovery” and maintenance
 - Creation of the FHIR equivalent of v2 Messaging
 - Distribution beyond FHIR Endpoints (e.g. SMS, email)
 - Bidirectional Work, such as Gaps in Care
 - Alerts without an event
-- Any notification that requires workflow management such as Task
+- Any alert notification that requires workflow management such as Task
 - Complex content

 ### Scenarios